 Under the LLC Agreement, we had units authorized, including Series A through H. Each equityholder holding Series A, B, D, E, F, G or H units had one vote for each unit held.
 Profits interests units awarded under the Profits Interests Plan took the form of Series C units of our company.
 Holders of our Series C units did not have the right to vote.
 The LLC Agreement also set forth the rights of and restrictions on unitholders, including certain rights of first refusal and preemptive and co-sale rights.
 In addition, the LLC Agreement placed certain transfer restrictions on our equityholders.
-The LLC Agreement also provided that, upon the LLC Conversion, the allocation of shares of our common stock among our pre-IPO equityholders was dependent upon the IPO price, based on the relative rights of our pre-IPO equityholders as set forth in our LLC Agreement.
-As a result, as part of the LLC Conversion, we set the actual allocation of shares among our pre-IPO equityholders.
+The LLC Agreement also provided that, upon the LLC Conversion, the allocation of shares of our common stock among our pre-IPO equityholders was dependent upon the IPO price, based on the relative rights of our pre-IPO equityholders.
 The LLC Agreement included indemnification provisions obligating Nant Health, LLC to indemnify its board of directors, officers, members, employees and agents.